zigaio/eslint-config-obey-ziga/README.md

 > The idea for the package name branched out from an internal joke at my office.
 I hold strong opinions about writing code, and my teammates were indifferent.
 > So it became a running joke to just "obey what Ziga says."

+`obey-ziga` aims to make your code make more sense to your future self and its future readers.

 ## Installation

 ```